 - Aladdin: The Series: Genie turns into the Cheshire Cat at one point in the episode "Moonlit Madness".

-- The Mad Hatter and the March Hare appear in the Bonkers episode, "In the Bag", where they request the services of Bonkers and Lucky to investigate the disappearances of their tea cups.
+- The Mad Hatter and the March Hare appear in a couple episodes of Bonkers; The first episode, where they were thrown out of the studio along with Bonkers and his crew, and "In the Bag", where they request the services of Bonkers and Lucky to investigate the disappearances of their tea cups.

 - On Phineas and Ferb, Perry's entrance to his lair is Different in Every Episode.
 In "Troy Story" he takes the rabbit-hole entrance.